 Different hosts use different computers and different technologies to provide the computing resources necessary to power a website.
 Some hosts use really powerful computers, give those computers really good internet connections, and put very few websites on each computer; others don’t.
 (And sometimes the “computer” hosting a website isn’t actually a single computer at all, but a complicated system of stuff that all together functions like one computer.)

 Some hosting companies do a good job and others don’t.
-But since every host is free to do things a little differently — sort of like how everyone’s phone has a unique combination of wallpaper, apps, and so on — it can be challenging to know how to best work with even just the hosts that are good.
-For that reason, we focus on Kinsta and Pantheon so at least we can have deep familiarity with a few good hosts.
-This is not to say these are the only good hosts in the world, but they’re the ones we know are good and have learned our way around the best.
+But since every host does things a little differently — sort of like how everyone’s phone has a unique combination of wallpaper, apps, and so on — it can be challenging to know how to best work with all the possible hosts.
+For that reason, we focus on Kinsta and Pantheon to insure deep familiarity with a few great hosts.
+This is not to say these are the only acceptable hosts in the world!
+They’re just the ones we know are good and the ones that we have learned our way around the best.

 It’s very common for one company to provide all three of these separate services — domain registration, name servers, and hosting — as it can be convenient and simple (especially for non-techies) to not have to worry about keeping this stuff in order across different vendors.
 But they are, in fact, distinct services and don’t need to be done by the same company.